BoraKis/PicBasicPro-Application/README.md

 # PicBasicPro-Application

-#### This repo covers the sample applications I made in Microprocessor and Microcontroller course.
+#### This repo covers the sample applications I made in Microprocessor and Microcontroller lesson.